Fellowship For Collaborative Innovation:

 - Physical designs for schools that are more teacher and student centered

-The group will gather in person, on October 11, 2018 for kick-off retreat, with a facilitator to develop the group into a team, grow skills around design thinking and start the designing process.
+The group will gather in person in October for a kick-off retreat, with a facilitator to develop the group into a team, grow skills around design thinking and start the designing process.
 Fellows will leave with a clear picture of their design questions, a work plan for the year, and a vision for their project product.
 All costs for travel and programming will be covered by the fellowship.
 The project will conclude with a final retreat at the end of the school year.
 This retreat will be driven by the Fellows, rather than a facilitator and will be a chance to coalesce the findings and create the final product.

 Each fellow will be awarded $2,000 to contribute to the expenses of the project and to compensate team members for their time and work.
-The first disbursement of $1,000 will be made at the time of the award (August 2018).
-The second disbursement of $1,000 will be made, in the same way, at the time the product is submitted (June 2019).
+The first disbursement of $1,000 will be made at the time of the award (August).
+The second disbursement of $1,000 will be made, in the same way, at the time the product is submitted (June of the following year).
 Award funds may be used to pay or reimburse team members for project related expenses, such as materials and meetings.
 It is also expected that a portion of the budget will be for stipends for the team.
-Typical expenses might include: travel, meeting expenses, conference registrations, research expenses, production of the team's product, substitute expenses, materials, etc. The cost of the two retreats and associated travel expenses will be covered by NWAIS directly, and will not need to be funded through the awards.
+Typical expenses might include: travel, meeting expenses, conference registrations, research expenses, production of the team's product, substitute expenses, materials, etc. The cost of the retreat and associated travel expenses will be covered by NWAIS directly, and will not need to be funded through the awards.

 Each team member will need to submit a w9 form to receive his or her disbursement.
 Team members will be responsible for any tax-related implication of receiving the award.